The idea that client-centered law firms are more successful is not a new one. Forward-thinking lawyers have been taking this approach for years.

 There’s also a huge opportunity for clients willing to take a client-centered approach.

-Also, as Jack Newton mentioned in his 2018 Clio Cloud Conference opening keynote, 77% of legal problems don’t receive legal assistance, per a report from the World Justice Project.
+As of 2016, the size of the US legal market was about $437 billion annually, and market demand for legal services has stayed relatively flat.
+Meanwhile, as Jack mentioned in his 2018 Clio Cloud Conference opening keynote, 77% of legal problems don’t receive legal assistance, per a report from the World Justice Project.
 In other words, there’s a huge untapped market in legal for firms who strive to make themselves extra accessible by providing better client experiences.

 Technology for running a client-centered law firm